FAQs

 “My child has a learning disability and/or ADHD.
 What kinds of services are available?”

-Students seeking accommodations must register with Accessibility Resources and Service.
-Accessibility Resources and Services is the department at UNC responsible for managing all aspects of disabilities and accommodations.
+Students seeking accommodations must request accommodations through EOC Accommodations.
+The Equal Opportunity and Compliance Office is the department at UNC responsible for managing all aspects of accommodations.

 The Learning Center helps students with learning disabilities and ADHD develop tools and strategies to manage possible barriers posed by their disabilities.
 We also help them better understand the impact of their disability at the university level.
 Encourage your child to schedule an appointment with either of the two staff members who specialize in ADHD/LD.